Quindan/AOC/SimplifiedCraftRelations.md

 # Craft Relation
-Simplified version that should look good on mermaid viewer
+Simplified version that should look good on mermaid viewer, and stay that way.

 ```mermaid
 graph TB